-Morris received her BA from Smith College (1991), her MFA from The School of the Art Institute of Chicago (1994) and attended The Skowhegan School of Painting and Sculpture (1994).
+Rebecca Morris lives and works in Los Angeles.
+She received her BA from Smith College (1991), her MFA from The School of the Art Institute of Chicago (1994) and attended The Skowhegan School of Painting and Sculpture (1994).

-Morris was the recipient of a John Simon Guggenheim Memorial Fellowship (2008) and has also received awards from the Tiffany Foundation (1999), Art Matters (1996), The Durfee Foundation (2005) and the Illinois Arts Council (1996).
-In 2009, Morris was awarded The Board of Trustees/Academic Senate Faculty Distinguished Lecturer Award at Pasadena City College.
+Morris was the recipient of a Guggenheim Fellowship (2008) and has also received awards from The California Community Foundation (2013), The City of Los Angeles, COLA Award (2013), Tiffany Foundation (1999), The Durfee Foundation (2005), Art Matters (1996), the Illinois Arts Council (1996) and The Faculty Lecturer/ Performer Award at Pasadena City College (2009).

 Morris is represented by Galerie Barbara Weiss (Berlin, Germany) and is the author of Manifesto: For Abstractionists and Friends of the Non-Objective.

 A solo survey exhibition of her paintings was held at The Renaissance Society (Chicago), in 2005, a catalogue was published in conjunction.
 Additional solo exhibitions include Kunsthalle Lingen (Germany) 2013; Corbett vs. Dempsey (Chicago) 2013; Harris Lieberman, (New York) 2010, 2012; Galerie Barbara Weiss (Berlin) 2006, 2009, 2013; The Santa Monica Museum of Art (Santa Monica) 2003.